AndrewJBateman/ionic-angular-world-data/README.md

 * **Nav side-bar:** Working. countries, categories, favorites, search, about, change language, dark theme toggle + Unsplash image with credit.
 Languages added.
 * **TODO** add language for alert cancel?

 * **Countries page:** Working.
 Displays mat-card list of countries, displaying country flag, title, capital and region, for 'all' and 5 region sub-categories.
 Clicking on a country list item will show the country detail ( no routing required - all done using *ngIf in the html content :-)).
+Country searchbar to search by country name.
 **TODO:**
 * Add filter in API fetch pipe method to separate out each region into its own array - saves http calls.
+Add to filter search.
-* Stop scroll when user reached the bottom.
+* Stop scroll when user reaches the bottom.
-* Complete search bar at top.
 * Add code so Map button will route to a (Google) Map view of the country.

 * **Oceans page** Working.
 Displays a mat-card for each ocean using data from a local json file and an *ngFor loop.
 Menu popover with links to further info for each ocean.
 It was decided not to add 'favourites functionality' as there are only 5 oceans and they are easy to find.